Jah-On/PyConnect/README.md

 # PyConnect
 Python based remote desktop application

-This program is no where near complete!
+First release will be on Jan 1st 2020!

 Issues:
+  -There are performance issues that need to be fixed (input and Screen wise).

   -Keyboard input is repetitive per click.
 Single Clicke Button b --> bbb, instead of b.

-  -No encrpyption, HIGHLY NOT RECOMMENDED FOR USE OUTSIDE OF LAN.

-  -Remote screen can't be sent to device managing the other device.
-[Fixed]
+(Needs testing)

   -Script speed is system and network dependent, may or may not work on your specific system.

-  -No longer platform universal, only linux.

-  -Mouse wheel and mouse wheel button has not been integrated yet.
+(Needs testing)